ialbert/biostar-central/README.md

 BioStar is a [Python][python] and [Django][django] based Q&A software.
 Our goal is to create a simple, generic, flexible and extensible Q&A framework.

-The site has been developed by scientists and aims to address specific needs that scientific communities have.
+The site has been developed by scientists and for scientists.
+It aims to address specific needs that scientific communities have.

 This software runs several science oriented Q&A sites: